Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 Even if one day I’m in remission, it’s still going to be a consistent part of my life, and that’s okay.
 That’s okay.
 It doesn’t stop me from doing anything I want to do.
 In fact, it’s brought some opportunities to me that I might not have had before, so I think that’s important to remember.

 [It brings] opportunities for perspective.
 I’m currently not working because I’m lucky enough to have a good disability insurance, but I never would have this time to myself to think about what I do.

 And absolutely perspective.
-I don’t know but I’d rather live five years with the perspective I have now than forever with the perspective I had before my diagnosis.
+I don’t know, but I’d rather live 5 years with the perspective I have now than forever with the perspective I had before my diagnosis.

 I feel like it sounds selfish in a way because I know that my friends and family suffer a lot, but I’m really much happier with life now.
 It’s true.
 When you find out life is fleeting, it does change your perspective.